RAWWiberg/SAT-Assembler/README.md

 I wanted to try [SAT-Assemlber](https://github.com/zhangy72/SAT-Assembler.git) for a project.
 Another github member [jiarong](https://github.com/jiarong/SAT-Assembler) found a few issues and fixed them.
-I found a few more that I have fixed and I hope this makes it more generalisable:
+I found a few more issues that I have fixed and I hope this makes it more generalisable:

 This README file contains the original text from jiarong's fixes as well as some additions by me.